Juneau Afternoon - 11-15-17

 We’ll get the details about the Buddhist Film Series;

-And Brenda Weaver, from Hearthside Books, will be here to highlight their 10th Annual Holiday Event.
+Brenda Weaver, from Hearthside Books, will be here to highlight their 10th Annual Holiday Event;

+Emily McDaniel will be here with this week’s Eaglecrest update and information about this weekend’s Warren Miller film screening;

 That, Writer’s Almanac, Bird Note, music and more, Wednesday on A Juneau Afternoon, live at 3 on KTOO-News, repeated at 4 on KRNN, and available on demand on-line at ktoo.org